FancyDucc/3D-Particle-System/docs/properties/basic-properties.md

 ---

-These are the basic properties you can tweak to get started with the 3D Particle Emitter.
+These are the basic properties you can tweak to get started with VortexFX.